 - urinary infections

-It is also thought to have antibacterial properties when applied to the skin.
+It’s also thought to have antibacterial properties when applied to your skin.

 Though you can find information on the alleged healing qualities of wild lettuce on many alternative medicine websites, there’s currently no scientific research to support its use to treat any of the above conditions.

 Additionally, some sesquiterpenes offer antioxidant, antibacterial, and antitumor properties.

 Feverfew, also in the Asteraceae group, is rich in parthenolide, which inhibited the growth of leukemia cells in a test-tube study (

 However, there are few studies on the specific compounds found in wild lettuce.

-Until more research is completed on the health effects of wild lettuce, the claims aired by certain websites and supplement companies can’t be substantiated.
+Until more research is completed on the health effects of wild lettuce, the claims stated by certain websites and supplement companies can’t be substantiated.

-Though other types of sesquiterpene lactones from the Asteraceae plant family possess anti-inflammatory and antioxidant properties, it’s unknown if wild lettuce delivers the same benefits.
+Though other types of sesquiterpene lactones from the Asteraceae plant family possess anti-inflammatory and antioxidant properties, it’s unknown whether wild lettuce delivers the same benefits.